tduyng/tduyng.github.io/content/blog/2025-01-29-scripting-tools/index.md

 +++
-title = "Scripting tools - A Node.js friendly alternative to makefile" description = "Scripting tools - A Node.js friendly solution to replace makefile" date = 2025-01-29
+title = "Scripting tools - A Node.js friendly alternative to makefile" description = "Using execa and commander is an alternative that can be considered for replacing makefile in a Node.js project" date = 2025-01-29

 [taxonomies]